awsdocs/nice-dcv-admin-guide/doc_source/managing-session-name.md

 The following options can be used with the `dset-name` command\.

 **`--session`**
-The ID of the session for which to set the name\.
+The ID of the session to set the name for\.
 Type: String
 Required: Yes

 **`--name`**
 The name to assign the session\.
 Only specify this option if you want to assign a name to session\.
 If you want to remove a name, omit this paramater\.
-The session name can be any string of up to 256 characters\.
+The session name can be up to 256 characters long\.
+It can consist of letters, numbers, and special characters\.
 If the specified string exceeds 256 characters, the command fails\.
 Type: String
 Required: No

 **`--none`**
 Specify this parameter to remove an existing name from a session\.
-If you do not want to remove the session name, omit this option\.
+If you don't want to remove the session name, omit this option\.
 Required: No

 ## Examples<a name="example"></a>